Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 This research proposal is centered around the semantic web has a clear technical link to the open problem statement of “relaxing the traditional ‘web’ assumptions of a single origin to engage with the possibilities of pre-distributed CDN or content-addressed data.”
 It especially ties in well with recent work on [Generalised Impact Evaluators](https://research.protocol.ai/publications/generalized-impact-evaluators/) published from the [Network Goods](https://research.protocol.ai/groups/network-goods/) research group.
 The Hypercerts [community](https://hypercerts.xyz/) also seems particularly fertile in regards to discussions around model development and “Digital Twins”.

 # Impact
+> You can have a healthy fossil-fuel balance sheet, or a relatively healthy planet - but now that we know the numbers it looks like you cant have both. - Bill McKibben

-Without an implementation plan this proposal means little, we need to generate traction which comes from marketing and technological development.
+Without an implementation plan this research proposal means pretty little, we need to generate traction which comes from marketing and technological development.
 To those ends we believe that coordinating development around the Regen Ledgers data-module and eco-credit modules are a pragmatic pathway and have submitted this governance proposal to the networks forum on commonwealth, along with a [background primer on ecosystem function from a market context](https://commonwealth.im/regen/discussion/9918-ecosystem-function-economics).

 At the moment accounting for impact in regenerative capital markets is particularly difficult from a quantitive standpoint as we are essentially trying to measure implicit values.
 Assuming the implementation plan linked above succeeds, we will actually be able to make such comparisons, which is a notion transformative enough to reshape entire capital markets; particularly to the financial benefits of proletariat stewards practicing Nature Based Solutions.
 Aside from these more grounded and pressing needs, we might consider the possibilities for society that are available should it transform into a fully fledged semantic web; perhaps a “[sentient commons](https://gitlab.com/the-sentient-commons/sentient-commons-outline)” or truely [Open Collective](https://opencollective.com/lunarpunk_labs) will emerge through interaction with our peers at [informal systems](https://informal.systems/)!